Illd/ofxReprojection/README.md

-Draft and fork of the main repo luteberget/ofxReprojection
+Draft and fork of the main repo located at luteberget/ofxReprojection
 =====
 This project is not nearly complete.
 Do not expect it to be working.